 Pre-lab assignments are important individual activities.
 A pre-lab assignment consists typically of two parts: an analysis exercise (with manual calculations) and a simulation study.
 The purpose of the pre-lab assignment is to determine, theoretically, what one should expect to see during the experiment.
 Thus, the analysis exercise provides preliminary results while the simulation study provides some level of verification for those results.
 Not only do pre-lab assignments help with learning the material, but they also reduce the chance of both lab partners having inaccurate values coming into the lab.

-To do a pre-lab assignment, it is suggested that you print out the lab manual, complete the pre-lab tables on the printed lab manual, and answer pre-lab questions on the manual.
+To do a pre-lab assignment, it is suggested that you print out (only screen printout is accepted as results for the simulation not hand sketch) the lab manual, complete the pre-lab tables on the printed lab manual, and answer pre-lab questions on the manual.
 Append extra sheets both for manual calculations that could not be fitted on the manual and for the simulated waveforms.
 Make sure that the attachments are well-presented, legible, and labeled properly (they do not have to be typed up, though).
 Although simulation software may automatically label the graphs, you must properly re-title the graphs, include units in the axis labels, and re-scale the axes to properly fit and present the graphs.
-Failure to present the complete pre-lab assignment at the beginning of a lab session will result in an automatic mark of zero for that particular lab.
+Failure to present the complete pre-lab assignment at the beginning of a lab session (late submission will not accepted) will result in an automatic mark of zero for that particular lab.
 Further, to receive the pre-lab assignment mark, all work must be shown.
 The TA must clearly see all of the analysis steps taken, in order to grant full mark.
-Note that simulation results cannot substitute manual calculations (i.e., the analysis) required by a pre-lab assignment; both the analysis and simulation results must be presented.
+Note that simulation results cannot substitute manual calculations (i.e., the analysis) required by a pre-lab assignment; both the analysis and simulation results must be presented, TA will consider the completeness more than the correctness of the prelab work.

 Make sure that the TA signs your pre-lab before you start the experiments.